Terms and Conditions

 12.2 If you receive statements through Online Banking we’ll send an email to your nominated email address and your Message inbox in Online Banking, advising that your statement is available.
 It’s your responsibility to check your email regularly for these notifications and to access your statement promptly following our email.
 You must also keep your nominated email address current and let us know if you can’t access your email or Online Banking for any reason.
 While you are receiving statements through Online Banking, you can’t opt out of receiving these notifications; however you can change your nominated email address at any time.

 12.3 If we don’t have your current email address, we can’t send you email notifications and, for credit card and loan Accounts, we’ll go back to sending your statements by mail.
-We’ll also send your statements by mail if you cease to be registered for Online Banking, or if your Account becomes ineligible to receive non-paper statements.
+We’ll also send your statements by mail if you cease to be registered for Online Banking, or if your Account becomes ineligible to receive non-paper statements (including where not all joint account holders consent to electronic statements).

 12.4 You can query any entry on your statement by calling Westpac Telephone Banking.